-In 2021, the cost of risk was a positive contribution worth \leq 117 million (representing around -33 basis points (bps) of the group's loan and bond portfolio) versus a charge of \leq 169 million in 2020.
-Out of the total loan loss provisions of 2021, a collective provision release of \leq 156 million was linked to the update of macroeconomic scenarios, a move of the exposure to the Central Bank of Tunisia to Stage 3 from Stage 2, an update of the calculation parameters and the portfolio's evolution.
-Impaired assets amounted to \leq 577 million (representing around 1.6% of the group's loan and bond portfolio and 8.9% of its regulatory capital base) as of the end of December 2021, 3.8% up from \leq 556 million as of year-end 2020 due to the aforementioned rating migration of the Central Bank of Tunisia's exposure.
+In 2022, the cost of risk was negligible at \leqslant 3 million versus a positive contribution of \leqslant 117 million in 2021.
+Out of the total loan loss provisions of 2022, \leqslant 28 million were linked to the update of macroeconomic scenarios and \leqslant 17 million resulted from the move of the exposure to UK hospital sector to Stage 2 from Stage 1, offset by the positive effects of rising interest rates (\leqslant -20 million) and portfolio evolution (\leqslant -32 million).
+Impaired assets amounted to \leqslant 503 million (representing around 1.5% of the group's loan and bond portfolio and 7.5% of its regulatory capital base) as of the end of December 2022, 12.8% down from \leqslant 577 million as of year-end 2021.

-The Asset Risk score is adjusted four notches downwards to baa3 from the initial score of a3 to factor in the high concentration risks and potential losses during the runoff.
+The Asset Risk score is adjusted three notches downwards to baa3 from the initial score of a3 to factor in the high concentration risks and potential losses during the runoff.